Double-Dot-Interactive/double_dot_state/README.md

 # Double_Dot_State is a usefull crate for maintaining state management in rust

-It is primarily used for state-management in Bevy
+It is primarily used for state-management in Bevy but will soon include a feature to make it work for any rust project, ie. won't implement any Bevy features and just check if state transitions are valid.

 ## What Double_Dot_State accomplishes

 Properly managing State can be a cumbersome task.
 Take this state diagram as an example

 ![alt text](https://github.com/Double-Dot-Interactive/double_dot_state/blob/main/doc/example%20diagram.png?raw=true)